 Best Lake Tahoe Ski Resort for Scenery

 Heavenly offers a panoramic view of Lake Tahoe and the surrounding mountains.
-In fact, the views are so beautiful it's a wonder anyone can ski instead of gawking at their surroundings.
+In fact, the vistas are so beautiful it's a wonder anyone can ski without stopping to gawk at their surroundings.

 The list above sorts the resorts by type, but you might also be interested to know that readers at onthesnow.com rate these Lake Tahoe ski resorts best overall: Kirkwood, Squaw Valley and its sister property Alpine Meadows, along with Heavenly.